 So it’s no longer possible for a policeman to notice the tax disc on your car is out of date and whack you with a fine.
-However, in practice that very rarely happened anyway, and road tax checks are done electronically.
+However, in practice that very rarely happened anyway.Today, road tax checks are done electronically.

-Police use Automated Number Plate Recognition (ANPR) cameras to catch owners of untaxed vehicles on the road, and had been doing so long before the tax disc was taken out of circulation.
+Today, road tax checks are done electronically.
+Police use Automated Number Plate Recognition (ANPR) cameras to catch owners of untaxed vehicles on the road, and have been doing so long before the tax disc was taken out of circulation.

 Initial chaos has now subsided, but at a cost

-There is also the probability that at least some of the increase is down to vehicles no longer carrying tax discs in the windscreen, so owners are less likely to notice if their tax has expired.
+There’s also the probability that at least some of the increase is down to vehicles no longer carrying tax discs in their windscreens, so owners are less likely to notice if their tax has expired.

 You should also read: Winners and losers of new 2017 road tax rules